readium/lcp-specs/_pages/lcp-profile-upgrade-requirements.md

 **Req 5**: The solution MUST allow the deprecation of the oldest profile revisions after some years.

 **Req 6**: The solution MUST NOT require a new encryption of the complete database of publications distributed by a license provider at the time a profile update occurs.

+## Who was involved in this project

+The following EDRLab team members and several members of the association are involved in this project:

+* Laurent Le Meur: CTO of EDRLab, involved in every EDRLab project, including Readium LCP, Readium Mobile, Readium Desktop, Readium Web, Web Publications.
+Daniel Weck: senior developer at EDRLab; working on Readium LCP, Readium Mobile, Readium Desktop, Readium Web.
+* Hadrien Gardeur: CEO of Feedbooks, a French distributor of EPUB ebooks and developer of mobile reading applications; co-editor of the LCP specification and implementer of Readium LCP.
+* Rémi Bauzac: CTO of TEA (The Ebook Alternative), a French solution provider for the publishing industry and member of EDRLab; implementer of Readium LCP.
+* Stefaan Nemegger: lead developer at ePagine, a French solution provider for the publishing industry and member of EDRLab; implementer of Readium LCP.